monsoonmaelstrom/book2/book2.md

 “Well, that’s good news,” Liam says grinning.

-I accelerate the rate I’m tapping my glass slightly and Davy props an elbow on the table and leans his chin on his fist, staring at me.
-I note his stare and sigh.
+I accelerate the rate at which I’m tapping my glass slightly and Davy props an elbow on the table and leans his chin on his fist, staring at me.
+I note his stare, and sigh.

 “What’s up with you two?”
-Gavin asks, looking between me and Davy.
+Gavin inquires, looking between me and Davy.

-“I don’t know, Hazel,” Davy says, “what’s up with us?”
+“I don’t know, Hazel,” Davy snarks, “what’s up with us?”

 I sigh again.
 Once definitely wasn’t enough.

 “There, uh, may be something I have neglected to mention.”

 “Do go on, cousin.
-Tell them all what you have neglected to mention,” Davy states flatly, clearly annoyed with me.
+Tell everyone what you have neglected to mention,” Davy states flatly, clearly annoyed with me.
 In his defense, he did tell me.
 And I didn’t listen.
 I believe my exact words may have been, ‘It’ll be *fine*.
 No one *ever* checks these things.’
 Knowing me, I probably even waved my hand airily.

 “Fine, you were right, Davy.
 I was wrong.”
 Best to start with that.
 “So.
 Um.
 Most of what you said this morning was news to me, Liam.”

 “What do you mean?”
-Liam asks.
+Liam questions.

 “The stuff about the treaties and how the Army of the Allied Polities may be officially allocated and dispersed, or whatever…”